hagiosolat/jolly_podcast/README.md

 - Use `flutter run --release` to build and run the application in release mode.

 > [!NOTE]
-> The default mode when `flutter run` command is used is debug mode
+> The debug mode is the default mode when `flutter run` command is used

 ### Chosen state management approach
 - **_Bloc state management_** was used with clean architecture design pattern.
 This is related to MVVM architecture at the presentation layer